INGRAM ENGINEERING

 Sometimes fast rate, slow rate, or aggressive might be the term used.
 Like most camshaft terms, they are used in marketing to sell camshafts.
 What makes a cam profile fast rate or slow rate?
 What makes a cam profile aggressive?
 Sometimes the term only applies to the profile ramps, such as the ramps are fast or the ramps are slow, the ramps are aggressive.

 Some ramps will open the valve faster, some ramps will close the valve slower.
 It's just all part of the design.
-If someone is trying to sell you a camshaft that has fast ramps then slow ramps are bad.
-If the maximum velocity is higher then it is better.
+If someone is trying to sell you a camshaft that has fast ramps than slow ramps are bad.
+If the maximum velocity is higher than it is better.
 Sound familiar.
 If you give-in to this type of marketing, read my last post.
 Maybe read it a few times, it is very short and to the point.

 The best way to compare cam profile rates is by looking at the duration at the higher lifts.
 There is a reason most camshaft manufacturers do not publish duration figures past 0.050 tappet lift.
 Measure the duration at 0.100 intervals.
 Compare the duration numbers.
 If the camshafts are the same at 0.050 but one is larger at 0.100, 0.200, 0.300, and so on, the larger one has a faster rate.
 More importantly, it has a faster rate where is really matters.
 The faster rate at the higher lifts gives you more area under the lift curve.
 What goes on above 0.050 on a cam profile is a whole lot more important than what goes on below 0.050 as far as making power.
+Below 0.050 has more to do with the affect the cam profile has on the valve train (valve springs, push rods, valve seats, valve lash, etc.)

 0 Comments